 Here’s an example of an NPS survey that Noblr sends out to members several months after taking out a policy.
 They send the survey via email.
 Clicking on the scale leads the customer to a more extensive survey online.

-Feel free to customize your surveys or create new ones from scratch that address a specific problem or goal.
+Feel free to customize your customer feedback surveys or create new ones from scratch that address a specific problem or goal.
 Be as intentional as possible.
 To get meaningful answers, you need to ask significant questions.

 Your customers should know your intentions as soon as they open your survey.
 Tell them upfront why you’re asking for their help.
 If they don’t see the purpose and how they can provide value, they’ll be less likely to engage.
 Having an explicit objective, however, will help motivate them to take action.